rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 # How to Explore
 ## Basics and Potential Errors
 Section I and II are Markdown files ( `file_name.md` ) and can be viewed directly from Github.
-Section III-VI are Jupyter Notebooks ( `file_name.ipynb` ) **should be viewed from Google Colab NOT Github** for reasons explained in the subsection of [I. Introduction](https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Sections/I%20Introduction.md).
+Section III-VI are Jupyter Notebooks ( `file_name.ipynb` ) **should be viewed from Google Colab NOT Github** for reasons explained in the subsection [D. Reasons for Viewing `.ipynb` on Google Colab](https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Sections/I%20Introduction.md#d-reasons-for-viewing-ipynb-on-google-colab) of [I. Introduction](https://github.com/rajtum/Machine-Learning-Makeshift-Portfolio/blob/master/Sections/I%20Introduction.md).
 Sometimes the `Open to Colab` does not work due to the way Github views `.ipynb` with the following error:

 <blockquote>